 And so here you can see here at the cross here that he was abandoned here by his own disciples.
 He's poured into here.
 He's left to face the road to the cross on his own as well.

 And so here even Jesus had times of experiences in this way.
-So how can we walk through seasons of loneliness with the Lord and how can we process of lament be instructive for us as we think about this?
+So, how can we walk through seasons of loneliness with the Lord, and how can the process of lament be instructive for us as we think about this?
 And so that's kind of what we want to cover here.
 So here I want to look and turn to Psalm 42 and 43 as we think about that.

 So, there were, while there are several, you know, individual lament Psalms that speak about loneliness and struggle, I found these two to be especially helpful.
 And so here they're usually seen as a unit in this way because they share a lot of similar themes and both Psalms repeat this refrain that's almost word for word.
 So, you can find that here in those verses here.